HaimanotA/the--pioneers/README.md

 ## Features

 The pioneers contains three pages,namely, 'HOME', 'PIONEERS' and 'SUBSCRIBE'.
-In additon, it provides a link to social medias.
+In additon, at the very bottom the web page there are links to social medias.

 The HOME contains the hero header, navigation bar, images, quick facts, biography and links to social medias.